Learn more about government’s intention to modernize the museum to protect our historic holdings and provide better access to our collections.

 The museum and archives is gathering BC’s pandemic stories in real time and hopes to build a longer-term collecting project to capture this legacy.
 We want to hear from you.
 What do you think should be collected, and how do you think BC communities will want to remember this historic time?

-What do you think will best tell generations to come who we were, what we lived through and what we experienced in our homes and in the great outdoors?
-What have your experiences with nature been?
-Are you seeing changes in nature?
+What do you think will best tell generations to come who we were, what we lived through and what we experienced in our homes, at school, at work and in the great outdoors?

 We may be staying apart, but let’s use this as an opportunity to stay connected.